Note:

 The Preferences window appears.

-• Check the Include related points check box to perform a semantic search, returning variables related to the search terms you entered.
+- Check the Include related POIs check box to perform a semantic search, returning variables related to the search terms you entered.
+Semantic search is available only when your web browser language is set to English.

 Workflow video